 La Mala Rodriguez

-In scouring playlists for music, a key obstacle for me was sometimes Latin America’s apparently insatiable appetite for romantic lyrics.
+In scouring playlists for music, another key obstacle is sometimes Latin America’s apparently insatiable appetite for romantic lyrics.
 In fact, it’s difficult to find songs in Spanish that aren’t about love.
+My male Spanish friends complain about it, but since I’m just looking for a date….

-We are so isolated from Latin Music in the States that I hadn't even heard the fabulous songs from Ricky Martin and Gente Zona, "La Gozadera," and "Bailando," the latter of which I defy you to get out of your head once you've heard it.
+A lot more Latin music is making its way into the States as typified by songs from Ricky Martin and Gente Zona, "La Gozadera," and "Bailando," the latter of which I defy you to get out of your head once you've heard it.

-Probably my overall favorite of Spanish-language singers is Miguel Bosé, a love that started with his hit "Encanto" that would have the perfect opening for the Game of Thrones series.
+My first favorite of Spanish-language singers was Miguel Bosé, a love that started with his hit "Encanto" that would have the perfect opening for the Game of Thrones series.
 The song is non-translatable - no one in Mexico or Spain can even tell me what the refrain's “intimo encanto” means.

 That song, part of his 2014 album “Amo” made me fall in love with a “new” artist’s music like I hadn’t been in a decade.